hashicorp/vagrant/website/source/docs/triggers/configuration.html.md

 * `before`
 * `after`

-These define _how_ the trigger behaves and determines when it should fire off during the Vagrant life cycle.
+These define _how_ the trigger behaves and when it should fire off during the Vagrant life cycle.
 A simple example of a _before_ operation could look like:

 ```ruby